Wind Turbine Technician Schools in Ohio

 Licensure & Certification Requirements

-There are no mandatory licensure or certification requirements for candidates looking to become wind turbine mechanics in Ohio.
+There are no mandatory licensure or certification requirements for candidates looking to become wind turbine technicians in Ohio.
 The state leaves the prerogative of whether or not to become certified to individuals.
+Industry-recognized certifications such as OSHA 30, Basic Technical Training (BTT), and Basic Safety Training (BST) are highly valued by employers.

 Those willing to set aside the time required to pursue professional certification may consider the North American Board of Certified Energy Practitioners (NABCEP), a well-respected organization offering a handful of valuable credentials to renewable energy technicians nationwide.